 Price of admission: 300 baht, for the National Park entry.

 Getting there: Take bus 8170 (40 baht) from Kanchanaburi Bus station.
-Last stop is Erawan Falls.
+The last stop is Erawan Falls.

 Bridge on the Kwai (Khwae Yai) River in Kanchanaburi